By Georgianna Pisano-Goetz ’15, Contributing Writer

 Other business models appearing in the smartphone arena may be better suited for Nintendo’s new strategy.
 The classic gaming company could offer games at a lower price, as those familiar with the iOS App Store will pay between one and five dollars for a sidebar-scrolling game similar to the Super Mario canon.

-Furthermore, the game markets on the WiiU, as well as the Nintendo 3DS, could be opened up to any developers.
+Furthermore, the game markets on the WiiU, as well as the Nintendo 3DS, could be opened up to any developers even an ios app developer.
 The open forum would allow for a wider variety of games and would certainly attract developers to the consoles.
 Even still, Nintendo has a remarkable back catalog of classic games and characters already beloved by multiple generations.
 There are many avenues the company could explore with its pre-existing catalog of games and characters.

 The news is exciting in anticipation of the major gaming console companies responses to changing marketplace.
 Playstation, Xbox, and Nintendo have been taking small steps to attract modern gamers, but more drastic measures could be called for depending on what the profits look like for this new generation of gaming systems.